 Remember the topsy-tail commercials (or rather, informercials)?
 The ones for the actual device?
 Well, that tool still exists.
 (Interested?
-You can buy it on Amazon for less than $2.)
-This, however, is nothing like what you’re remembering.
+You can buy it on Amazon for) This, however, is nothing like what you’re remembering.
 The beauty of the topsy tail is that it adds interest and texture without a lot of effort—basically it’s something anyone can do, and if you do it right, it looks beyond chic.
 To show us how to do it right, we called in the hair master herself, celeb stylist Jen Atkin.

 Scroll through for the step-by-step tutorial!